 There are many universities with strong biology programs.
 There is no "best" college to study biology.
 If you are considering a biology degree, search for a school that fits your needs, budget, and lifestyle.
 Large research universities offer broad course work, a variety of specialized concentrations, and many opportunities for independent research.
+However, there is often strong competition for such opportunities at these institutions, as well as larger class/lab sizes with less individualized attention.
 Smaller colleges allow for small class sizes, individualized instruction, and frequent interaction with professors.
+At the same time, smaller schools may have less diverse course offerings and fewer opportunities for financially supported research.
 In general, there are several key elements that make up a solid biology program at a college or university:

 Faculty diversity and experience

 - Most faculty members hold PhD degrees and have active, productive research programs, or are connected to research programs at a nearby institution.